sweattep/modern_quotes/README.md

 >If you receive a bribe, include it in your income.

 >If you steal property, you must report its FMV in your income in the year you steal it unless in the same year, you return it to its rightful owner.

+>What if I told you insane was working fifty hours a week in some office for fifty years at the end of which they tell you to piss off; ending up in some retirement village hoping to die before suffering the indignity of trying to make it to the toilet on time?

+>It's pretty hard to remember maybe, but if you go back to the early industrial revolutions, the late 19th century, wage labor was considered essentially the same as slavery.
+The only difference was that it was supposed to be temporary.
+That was a slogan of the Republican party: opposition to wage slavery.